WDD 130: Web Fundamentals

 </html>

 It is OK to use built-in snippets in VS Code that write common code segments for you.
-For example, in a blank html document, try typing html5 and then click the tab key.
-Note that it provides the common HTML framework.
+For example, in a blank html document, type html5 and then click the tab key.
+The basic HTML framework will be written automatically.

 HTML Body Content